 Bryan Holliday

-Bryan comes from Illinois, where he was visited by an American Robin at the age of four.
-This remarkable encounter began his lifelong interest in birds, which led him to study at the University of Illinois, where he earned his B.S. in Ecology and assisted on various avian research projects in the grasslands, forests, and swamps of southern Illinois.
-Following his calling to teach, Bryan worked as an environmental education instructor for nine years in Texas and Michigan, teaching 5th and 6th graders science in the outdoors.
-After moving to Arizona, he earned his Master’s degree in Secondary Education at Northern Arizona University, and taught middle school science and math in the classroom for ten years in Arizona and back in his hometown of Rockford, Illinois.
+When he was four years old, Bryan was visited by an American Robin in his hometown of Rockford, Illinois.
+This remarkable encounter sparked a lifelong interest in birds, leading him to study ecology at the University of Illinois and assist with avian research projects in the grasslands, forests and swamps of southern Illinois.
+Following his calling to teach, Bryan worked as an environmental education instructor for nine years in Texas and Michigan, teaching science outdoors to fifth and sixth graders.
+He then earned a master's degree in Secondary Education from Northern Arizona University and taught middle school science and math for the next decade.